elvismelo/paper_school_dropout/README.md

 The dataset is available. to access it, simply send a request to the authors.

-E-mails to request: elvis.melo.016@ufrn.edu.br, ivan@ufrn.edu.br and danielgcosta@fe.up.pt
+E-mails to request: elvis.melo.016@ufrn.edu.br, ivanovitch.silva@ufrn.br and danielgcosta@fe.up.pt

 ## Evaluation Data